 Senator Larry Womble (D-NC) Congressman Walter Fauntroy (D-DC) KIT tribute

 In December 1985 Senator Strom Thurmond (R-SC) office staff volunteered as Santa’s Helpers to work with our non-profit organization for our annual Kids In Trouble toy party for needy children (see thank you note) Yes, a hero is more than a sandwich.
-Congratulations Senator Dole.
+Congratulations to my friend Senator Bob Dole.